Rack Unit Calculator

-Add devices with different U heights and quantities, reserve space for cabling and airflow, and calculate total rack units, rack count, and utilization for common rack sizes.
+Convert rack units to inches, feet, and centimeters, then add devices with different U heights and quantities to calculate total rack space, rack count, and utilization for common rack sizes.

 Compute total U, racks required, and utilization with growth planning.
 Private by design.